-To begin, contact the local co-ordinator Penny Grose on 9459 4209 to get together and chat about what to do next.
+To begin, contact the local co-ordinator Penelope Grose on 9459 4209 (or text 0492 988 325) to get together and chat about what to do next.
 We have strategies to help you find interested neighbours fast.
-Once you have approximately 6-10 households within easy walking distance, we can supply free guidebooks for everyone.
-Your group then decides when to meet, and using the book as a guide, take on small or large challenges you can make each month.
+Once you have approximately 6-10 households within easy walking distance, you can decide when to meet, and using the book as a guide, take on small or large challenges you can make each month.

-Annabel Mounsey, a participant in 2015, wrote this poem about the Transition Streets project, preforming it at the end of year celebration following the first year of Transition Streets in Banyule.
+Annabel Mounsey, a participant in 2015, wrote this poem about the Transition Streets project, performing it at the end of year celebration following the first year of Transition Streets in Banyule.